Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 18. Camp Shovel

-A camp shovel is a great tool that will help you set up your camp faster and can come in handy for several other tasks around your campsite.
+A camp shovel is an essential tool that will help you set up your camp faster and can come in handy for several other tasks around your campsite.
 While mainly used for digging catholes, many models, such as the TentLab The Deuce, feature a serrated edge to help you cut wood.
 Choose a shovel with a 3-way folding design and you’ll be surprised at how compact it becomes.

-19. Trash Bag
+19. Trash Bags

 1. Roasting Sticks